Creating Community: We Are All Here

 Watch a film …

-Three videos feature some of the themes in Creating Community: We Are All Here, at the Alcove Wall, around the corner from the gallery.
+Three videos featured some of the themes in Creating Community: We Are All Here, at the Alcove Wall, around the corner from the gallery.

 Special thanks for help on this installation to Celia Donnelly from the Nasher Teen Council, Bull City Timber and Durham Public Library.